ROCKETEER5215/yahoo-group-archiver/README.md

 Using the `--cookie-file` (or `-cf`) option allows you to specify a file in which the authentication cookies will be loaded and saved in.

+If your using a Chrome browser you can use the [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=en) extension to make a cookie file.
+Go to options and change the export formant to Perl::LWP then go to [Yahoo Groups](https://groups.yahoo.com/neo) and use the export button to copy the cookies to the clipboard.
+Make a txt file and paste the cookies in it then add `#LWP-Cookies-2.0` to the first line of the file.

 Files will be placed into the directory structure groupname/{email,files,photos,databases}

 ## Command Line Options